 Governor Janet Mill has vetoed the bill that would make sports betting legal in Maine, which would have made it the 14th state to legalize the hobby.
 This means that, so far, it is still illegal to bet on horse races, football, and other sports online.
-Though not covered by the bill, Americans in Maine are still not able to play gambling games online or use the online codes, like the Bingo Bonus Codes.
+Though not covered by the bill, Americans in Maine are still not able to play gambling games online or use the online codes.
 Now, the lawmakers are taking action to override her veto, but the process may be more cumbersome than it seems.
 Even if the override does happen, it will not be there in time for the Super Bowl.

 The Veto and the Bill

 This is one of the three bills Mill has vetoed so far and, reportedly, waited until the last minute to do so, allowing 24 other bills to be passed into laws without her signature.
 The Democratic governor claimed she remained “unconvinced” that Maine should expand on the gambling legislature at this time.